HaTT: Hadamard avoiding TT recompression: Introduction

-\textbf{Related work.} The widely used recompression algorithm for TT tensors is the \alg{TT-Rounding} algorithm \cite{oseledets2011tensor}, which consists of two parts: orthogonalization and compression (typically using the SVD).
-For a given TT tensor with maximal rank $r$, the computational cost of the TT-Rounding algorithm is on the order of $r^3$, making it inefficient for TT tensors with large $r$, such as the Hadamard product of TT tensors.
-To enhance the performance of \alg{TT-Rounding} algorithm, several parallel approaches based on randomized sketching have been proposed \cite{daas2022parallel, al2022parallel, xie2023error, shi2023parallel}.
-To avoid the expensive orthogonalization step in \alg{TT-Rounding}, three randomized algorithms were introduced by generalizing randomized low-rank matrix approximation \cite{al2023randomized}.
-One of these algorithms, named Randomize-then-Orthogonalize (RandOrth), offers the best speedup compared to the deterministic TT-Rounding algorithm and is probably the state-of-the-art method for TT recompression.
+\textbf{Related work.} The widely used recompression algorithm for TT tensors is the \alg{TT-Rounding} algorithm \cite{oseledets2011tensor}, which consists of two main steps: orthogonalization and compression (typically using the SVD).
+For a TT tensor with a maximal rank $r$, the computational cost of the TT-Rounding algorithm scales as $r^3$, rendering it inefficient for TT tensors with large ranks, such as those resulting from the Hadamard product of TT tensors.
+To improve the performance of \alg{TT-Rounding} algorithm, several parallel approaches based on randomized sketching have been proposed \cite{al2022parallel,daas2022parallel, shi2023parallel, xie2023error}.
+Additionally, to circumvent the costly orthogonalization step in \alg{TT-Rounding}, three randomized algorithms have been introduced by extending randomized low-rank matrix approximation techniques \cite{al2023randomized}.
+Among these, the Randomize-then-Orthogonalize (RandOrth) algorithm achieves the best speedup compared to the deterministic \alg{TT-Rounding} algorithm and is likely the state-of-the-art method for TT recompression.